Hypothyroidism in the newborn may occur if there is a structural problem with the thyroid gland.

 Thyroid function tests

-Because early treatment can prevent intellectual disability, all newborns receive a routine screening blood test Newborn Screening Tests Many serious disorders that are not apparent at birth can nonetheless be detected by various screening tests.
-Early diagnosis and prompt treatment can reduce or prevent many disorders that may... read more in the hospital after birth to evaluate thyroid function.
+Because early treatment can prevent intellectual disability, all newborns receive a routine screening blood test Newborn Screening Tests Screening tests are done to detect health conditions that are not yet causing symptoms.
+Many serious disorders that are not apparent at birth can be detected by various screening tests.
+Early... read more in the hospital after birth to evaluate thyroid function.

-If the result of the screening test is positive, thyroid function tests Thyroid function tests The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
-The two halves (lobes) of the gland are connected... read more , which are blood tests, are done.
+If the result of the screening test shows a possible problem, thyroid function tests Thyroid function blood tests The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that is located just under the skin in the neck.
+The two halves (lobes) of the gland are connected in the middle... read more , which are blood tests, are done.
 In affected newborns, the blood test shows an elevated level of thyroid-stimulating hormone and usually a lower level of thyroid hormone.

 After hypothyroidism of the newborn is diagnosed, doctors do imaging tests to evaluate the size and location of the thyroid gland.
-These tests include radionuclide scanning Radionuclide Scanning In radionuclide scanning, radionuclides are used to produce images.
-A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more or ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
-A device called a transducer converts electrical current into sound waves... read more .
+These tests include radionuclide scanning Radionuclide Scanning Radionuclide scanning is a type of medical imaging that produces images by detecting radiation after a radioactive material is administered.
+During a radionuclide scan, a small amount of a radionuclide... read more or ultrasonography Ultrasonography Ultrasonography is a type of medical imaging that uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+During an ultrasound, a device called a... read more .

 Even when treated promptly, severe congenital hypothyroidism may still cause subtle developmental problems and hearing loss Hearing Impairment in Children Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves... read more .
 Hearing loss may be so mild that it is not detected during the routine newborn screening but it may still interfere with language learning.
 To detect subtle hearing loss, infants are tested again when they are older.